 However, I added straw on top of that because I think it’s a softer, natural bedding that the chickens prefer over turf alone.
 When the turf got mud or droppings on it, it cleaned up pretty well.
 I definitely noticed it provided a sufficient amount of cushioning to reduce the number of broken eggs I was finding.

-I’m sure there are other options to cushion the bottom of your Nest Boxes as well, like an old towel, blanket, clothes you no longer wear, a folded burlap sack, a double layer of cardboard box perhaps – the list goes on.
-I’m guessing you have ideas of your own.
+I’m sure there are other options to cushion the bottom of your Nest Boxes as well, like an old towel, blanket, clothes you no longer wear, a folded burlap sack, a piece of carpet…the list goes on.
+I’m guessing you have ideas of your own as well!

 Other Considerations For Nest Boxes

 I started off with 8 chickens and made a nest box for each chicken.
 It turns out they all used the same 2 nest boxes for laying eggs!
-I’ve even seen 3 chickens in the same nest box at the same time – therefore, you don’t need to make too many boxes.
-They tend to gravitate toward the same box.
-If you have a big flock – obviously you’ll need to make more.
+I’ve even seen 3 chickens in the same nest box at the same time – therefore, you don’t need to make too many boxes since they tend to gravitate toward the same box anyhow.
+If you have a big flock – obviously you’ll still want to make more.